SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/applogic/README.md

 6. Copy the prompt below:

 ```
-write a validation , that if someone try to update the incident with status with ID as closed , then throw the error Can't modify a closed incident.
+Write a validation , that if someone tries to update the incident with status equal to closed ('C') , then throw an error "Can't modify a closed incident".
 ```

 7. Choose **Generate**.